Marklogic-retired/marklogic-data-hub/examples/mapping-example/README.md

 - The "address" property is an Address entity (it is likely that this Address entity could be used by other entity definitions and is thus worth defining as its own entity instead of as a set of properties on a Person)

 Each of the mapping expressions is then described below.
+Please run each of the flows first to ensure that the mapping step in each flow can be tested.

 ### Mapping features in the jsonToJson flow